Achievable logoAchievable logo

 • Optimal flexibility depends on the type of activity.

-• More flexibility is not always better—athletes must meet ROM demands for their sport or position.
+• More flexibility is not always better athletes must meet the ROM demands of their sport or position.

 • Insufficient flexibility may lead to injury.